 Customer Service Manager Skills List

 - Certification.
-You don’t have to be certified in this job.
-You could look for related fields and get certified.
-These fields include customer service, negotiation, and client management.
-Certification will show you are invested in your career.
-It will give your resume a boost.
+You can get certified for customer service, negotiation, and client management.
+Certification will show that you are investing in your career.

 - Computer Literacy.
-You should know the basic software.
-MS Office is a must.
-Knowing a few CS program is also good.
-Zoho and Dixa are among the most popular.
+You should know the most popular customer service tools available.
+Zoho, ZenDesk, Helpdesk, and Dixa are among the most popular.

 - Good Disposition.
-Dealing with customers can be stressful.
-Customers say anything when they are irate.
+Dealing with customers can be stressful sometimes.
+Customers say anything when they are not happy with the services they are receiving.
 You have to stay positive.
 Remember that you are here to help.
-No matter what, find a solution.
-Customers want attention.
-They also want assurances.
-Keep cool!
-In time, the customer will.
+No matter what, find a solution and provide customer satisfaction.

 - Empathetic.
 Don’t just say, “I know where you are coming from.”
 Mean it.
 Customers don’t want to be ignored.
-You have to show that you understand.
-Most of all, that you care.
-Don’t argue.
-See it from their point of view.
-Then, you can work toward a solution.
+You have to show that you understand how they feel, and then, you can work toward a solution.

 Customer Service Manager Resume Objective

-To be effective, keep your Customer Service Manager resume objective short.
-However, don’t skip the details.
-What details are these?
-The important ones.
-The ones you find in the job post.
+To be effective, keep the objective statement short.
+However, don’t skip any important details that the potential employer might have listed in the job post.

-Customers react differently.
+Customers tend to react differently, depending on their problem.
 Having the experience of dealing with different customers adds value.
-It makes Carlson unique.
+It makes the selling proposition unique.